waiwera/credo/credo/refactorNotes/AY_notes_refactor_credo.md

 Refactor ModelRun/ModelResult/JobRunner
 ---------------------------------------

 As noted in CREDO doc, JobRunner is an abstract base class, user code will need to choose a concrete implementation.
 It is designed to allow both serial, and parallel non-blocking job submission and reporting.
-For example MPI JobRunner can run both TOUGH2MP and Supermodel?
+For example MPI JobRunner can run both TOUGH2MP and Waiwera?

 - Should I create a serial JobRunner along with MPI JobRunner?
 It seems they are really similar apart from organising the mpiexec -np etc.
 - MPIJobRunner gets the command from `ModelRun.getModelRunCommand()`, it's the ModelRun object knows what command to run itself.
 MPIJobRunner deals with other things like number of processors etc.
 - SysTest uses JobRunner.runSuite().  .runSuite() calls self.submirSuite(), then self.blockSuite() then returns ModelResults.
 JobRunner.runModel() is a single ModelRun version of .runSuite(), in term uses .submitRun() and .blockResult() which need to be implemented.

 Currently CREDO only has one ModelRun and one ModelResult, both concrete implementations directly.
 I want to change this so that both are abstract, which can be inherited by concrete classes such as AUT2ModelRun AUT2ModelResult.
-Then add more like for supermodels etc.
+Then add more like for waiwera etc.

 This requires to modify the way ModelResult is created.
 CREDO creates a ModelResult object directly within JobRunners, which only needs a name and output path.
 To make it work for multiple simulators etc, ModelResult should be generated directly by ModelRun, with the help of JobRunner.